Havana Brown Cat Temperament & Personality

 The Havana Brown is known for being a moderate-energy cat breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 6-10 lbs and lifespan of 8-13 yrs, the Havana Brown requires thoughtful care tailored to their specific breed characteristics.
+Plan for 6-10 lbs of dog and 8-13 yrs of life with a Havana Brown — and plan for an ownership experience that rewards knowing the breed rather than treating it as generic.
 The Havana Brown cat is distinguished among felines by its short coat, moderate energy disposition, and a personality that has captivated cat enthusiasts worldwide.

 Household Integration